zenorocha/liferay-learn/docs/dxp/7.2.x/en/installation-and-upgrades/14-reference/03-portal-properties.md

 ## Using Portal Properties

 `[LIFERAY_HOME]/portal-ext.properties` is the most common extension file to use.
-It there is no `portal-ext.properties` file and you apply changes using the Setup Wizard, DXP sets those properties in a file called `portal-setup-wizard.properties`.
+If there is no `portal-ext.properties` file and you apply changes using the Setup Wizard, DXP sets those properties in a file called `portal-setup-wizard.properties`.

 Here are a few examples of configurations that can be set in a `portal.properties` file.